AGLeague/agl-backend/README.md

 There will be other achievements that can not be determined just by looking at historical information.
 For instance, once a league is over, we can't tell who was in the top8 at the end of week 2.
 For these type of *Snapshot Achievements* we will need to keep track of when they are unlocked, and store that directly in the database.
 The view mentioned above should be able to read from the table these are stored in, so this difference won't impact retrieval.

 ### TODOs
-  - [ ] Finish initial data load
+  - [ ] Handle Dragon matches, so we can load NXT League.
+  - [ ] Verify Entropy is handled correctly accross all leagues.
   - [ ] Add migrations so future data won't be lost when the data schema changes
   - [ ] Add a backround task to re-scan the matches on a regular basis.
     - [ ] Look into google sheets web hooks, to automatically be notified when a match is completed
-  - [ ] Read load.json directly, so that the requests can be turned back to get (if wanted)
+  - [ ] Better authentication/User login.
+I think for our use case, sign in with Discord would make sense.